-- Exploring Engagement will provide an opportunity to find out why engagement is so important for major funders, explore approaches to quality engagement and discover opportunities for public engagement at Imperial and beyond.
+This session provides an opportunity to find out why engagement is so important for major funders, explore approaches to quality engagement and discover opportunities for public engagement at Imperial and beyond.

 Masterclass 3: Communication in Engagement

-This session will enable you to build on your learnings from the core masterclasses and put your ideas into practice.
+This session will enable you to build on your learnings from the core masterclass and put your ideas into practice.
 This skills-focused workshop will look at the key to effective communication, presentation and messaging, relevant across engagement formats, and will help you to tailor engagement to different audiences or contexts.
 The session will be highly interactive with plenty of opportunity to practice techniques and ideas.

 Masterclass 4: Engagement Ideas

 If you would like to develop your ideas for a public engagement event or activity, come along to our masterclass and get inspired!
 This session will involve creative approaches, problem-solving and ideas generation to help participants develop public engagement activities or events with feedback and ideas from other members of the group.

 Masterclass 5: Engagement with Controversial and Sensitive Issues

 Within this masterclass we will share experiences of communicating with the public around controversial, complex or emotive areas of research.
 We will develop practical tips for engaging with a range of perspectives in relation to controversial issues, and discuss how to engage the public with the research process and scientific evidence.

 Engagement with the public is an important route through which research can influence wider society, leading to many potential impacts and applications.
 This session will discuss how engagement can be a pathway to impact, including the funding and policy landscape, and how to plan for effective engagement with research.
 This masterclass is particularly relevant for anyone involved in writing funding applications or pathways to impact statements.